The Orchids of the Amazon Rainforest in Ecuador.

 A simple Orchids question led us to a frenetic quest to find and study them, but as we all know most of the Amazonian Orchids live up 40 or 50 meters above the ground where under the different and challenging conditions of the canopy, most of them have adopted a lifestyle to limited conditions of soil and water.

-As part of our Nature Trips, during our Forest Walks, we started searching for orchids plants along the paths, during these process, we trained our eyes to recognize orchids and found that many had fallen from the treetops.
+The collection of Amazon Orchids takes place as part of our Nature Trips, during our Forest Walks, we started searching for orchids plants along the paths, during these process, we trained our eyes to recognize orchids and found that many had fallen from the treetops.

-Parts of an Orchid
+Parts of an Orchid Flower

 - Bloom – the actual flower once it is open.